 Target Weight position sizing added to the screener

-But this approach has a problem…
+This approach has a problem…

-If you do this you invest the same amount in a volatile (big up and down movements) stock as in a company with a more stable share price?
+If you do this you will invest the same amount in a volatile (big up and down movements) stock as in a company with a more stable share price?

 Think of an investment in Nestle compared to very undervalued small cap company with problems.